 Approved with Mitigation

 A modification request that is approved under specific conditions as outlined in the response is considered conditionally approved at the time the CAISO issues a response approving it.
-The Interconnection Customer must comply with the identified conditions for the Project to remain in good standing. .
+The Interconnection Customer must comply with the identified conditions for the Project to remain in good standing.

 Denied